brimdata/zed/docs/zq/functions/nameof.md

 ### Examples

-A named type yields its name and a missing error for unnamed types:
+A named type yields its name and unnamed types yield a missing error:
 ```mdtest-command
 echo '80(port=int16) 80' | zq -z 'yield nameof(this)' -
 ```